belindbl/GIMLI/README.md

 ### 3.1 Prerequisites
 - **Hardware:**
-  A system capable of running the simulator and process real-time sensor data.
+  A system capable of running the simulator (ensure your system meets the hardware specifications as per AILiveSim) and process real-time sensor data.
 - **Operating System:**
   Any OS that supports Python and the AILiveSim simulator.
 - **Software Requirements:**